perezpoz/perezpoz.github.io/docs/neuralformants.md

 ## Code

-Neural formant network code and pre-trained models will be made available in [this GitHub repository][NF_link] shortly.
+Neural formant network code and pre-trained models will be made available shortly in our GitHub repositories.
-WaveNet code can be found in [this GitHub repository][WN_link].

 <style type="text/css">
   .tg {